Measure bound for translation surfaces with short saddle connections

 for $X\in V$, where: \begin{itemize} \item $c$ is a constant (which we can take small, if we choose the $p$ in the definition of perturbed periods to be small), \item $\gamma ^{\pert}$ is the perturbed period coordinate, \item $f,g$ are functions that extend to holomorphic functions in a full neighborhood of $\bar X$, \item $h$ is a function of $X$, but it only depends on $X$ through moduli parameters at level lower than $\ell$, and scaling parameters $t_k$ with $k<\ell-1$.
 Also, $h(X)$ is bounded above in absolute value as $X$ ranges over $V$ (we do not require that $h$ gives a holomorphic function on a full neighborhood of $\bar X$). \end{itemize} \end{lemma}

-\begin{proof} We begin by expressing $\hat\gamma$ as the union of three disjoint parts: \begin{enumerate}[(i)] \item the part that lies on $\bar X^{(\ell)}$ and away from the plumbing regions \item the part that lies in the plumbing regions \item the part that lies on level subsurfaces at level $j< \ell$ and away from the plumbing regions. \end{enumerate}
+\begin{proof} We begin by expressing $\hat\gamma$ as the union of three disjoint parts.
+We cut $\hat \gamma$ at the base point $p$ on each lower component used in the plumbing construction.
+We also need to cut at base points $p$ on the upper components; such base points can be introduced in the same way as for the lower components.
+The three parts are then: \begin{enumerate}[(i)] \item the part that lies on $\bar X^{(\ell)}$ and away from the plumbing regions \item the part that lies in the plumbing regions \item the part that lies on level subsurfaces at level $j< \ell$ and away from the plumbing regions. \end{enumerate}

 For (\ref{item:ell}), by the definition of the perturbed period $\gamma^{\pert}$ above, the contribution is equal to $t_{-1}^{a_{-1}} \cdots t_{\ell}^{a_\ell} \gamma ^{\pert}(X)$.